ZhongJunJimmy/build_on_github_actions/koa_project/README.md

 - expose: The needed port for this image
 - ports: It will be exposed to the host machine to a random port or a given port.

-Run the following cmd to download image from dockerhub and load it in docker service after save the docker-compose.yml file.
+Run the following cmd to download and run image from dockerhub and load it in docker service after save the docker-compose.yml file.
     `docker-compose up -d`

+## Edit install shell script for linux OS

+Please reference the file `installer.sh`.
+It's will check docker and docker-compose peorcess, and download `docker-compose.yml` from github.
+Finally, run `docker-compose up -d` to download and run image on local side.

-## Try to install this sample projrct
+## Try it
-`curl -l https://raw.githubusercontent.com/ZhongJunJimmy/github_actions/main/koa_project/installer.sh | sudo sh -s`
+Installing this sample projrect by running following command `curl -l https://raw.githubusercontent.com/ZhongJunJimmy/github_actions/main/koa_project/installer.sh | sudo sh -s`